 4. Heat Exposure

-Southern California kitchens deal with heat from two directions: outdoor temperatures that push interior temps above 80 degrees in summer, and direct heat from ovens, cooktops, and dishwasher exhaust.
+Southern California kitchens deal with heat from two directions: a hot, dry climate that pushes interior temperatures up in summer, and direct heat from ovens, cooktops, and dishwasher exhaust.

-Softened paint is vulnerable to everything: fingerprints embed permanently, objects stick to the surface, and the film can pull away from the substrate.
+Softened paint is vulnerable to everything: fingerprints embed, objects stick to the surface, and the film can pull away from the substrate.
 You might notice this as doors that feel “tacky” on hot days or surfaces that show every touch.

 5. Grease and Chemical Exposure